Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 A daughter?

-Oh, that's pretty unique for a woman.
+That's pretty unique for her.

 A human.